sass/sass/accepted/calc-constants.md

 To serialize a `Number` within a `CalculationExpression`:

+* If the number is [degenerate]:

+  * If the number has more than one numerator unit, or more than zero denominator units, throw an error.

-* If the number is [degenerate], [convert it to a calculation], then serialize the resulting calculation's sole argument.
+  * Otherwise, [convert the number to a calculation], then serialize the resulting calculation's sole argument.

   [degenerate]: #degenerate-number
-  [convert it to a calculation]: #converting-a-number-to-a-calculation
+  [convert the number to a calculation]: #converting-a-number-to-a-calculation

 * Otherwise, serialize the number as normal.